What Can You Do with a Master’s in Legal Studies?

 • Dispute resolution concentration available

-With a workforce of 1.65 millionExternal link:, legal occupations span across various industries.
-Legal occupations are projected to increase by 9%External link: from 2020 to 2030, according to the U.S. Bureau of Labor Statistics (BLS).
+With a workforce of 1.42 million, legal occupations span across various industries.
+Legal occupations are projected to increase by 2.7% from 2024 to 2034, according to the U.S. Bureau of Labor Statistics (BLS).

 A number of legal occupations require an associate’s or bachelor’s degree, while others require an advanced degree.
 So, what can you do with a master’s in legal studies?
 Depending on your personal goals and desired job title, earning a master’s in legal studies may help further your career.
-BLS data on unemployment rates and earnings by educational attainmentExternal link: shows that in 2020, the difference in median annual salary between those with a bachelor’s vs. a master’s degree was more than $12,000.
+BLS data also shows a measurable earnings gap by education level.
+In 2024, median usual weekly earnings were $1,543 for workers with a bachelor’s degree and $1,840 for those with a master’s degree, a difference of $297 per week (about $15,000 per year when annualized).

 Obtaining an online master’s in legal studies can potentially open you up to a variety of legal studies jobs as well as opportunities to further your career.
 We’ll explore a few career options in this guide.